edgio-docs/edgio-docs/src/guides/performance/rules/features.md

     </Callout>

--   rule variables may not be used when defining a user-defined variable.
+-   feature variables may not be used when defining a user-defined variable.
 -   Valid characters for the variable name are: alphanumeric, dashes, underscores, and periods.
 -   **Syntax:** `"<VARIABLE>": "<VALUE>"`